urbit/urbit/pkg/hs/urbit-uruk/skew.md

 perform all the tree math to first get the noun which has the jet registration.

 This isn't just inefficient, it's extremely hard to reason about.
-Actually producing the last paragraph took more than an hour (and I suspect it's actually worse because I didn't delve into the site hooks system).
+Actually producing the last paragraph took more than two hours of work (and I suspect I have under counted operations because I didn't delve into the site hooks system).

-The traditional rejoinder to the above is that it doesn't matter since the jet system means you should be making few calls in Nock and should be calling jets which are large and perform a lot of work.
+The traditional rejoinder to the above is that it doesn't matter that individual function dispatch is slow since the jet system implies you should be making few calls to unjetted code; you should be calling jets which are large and perform a lot of work.
 But the majority of the mismatches between the Nock code and the jet which replaces it have been in these large jets.
-It is the small, numeric jets like `+add` and data structure jets which have a better record of exactly matching the Nock specification.
+It is the small, numeric jets like `+add` and data structure manipulation jets which have a better record of exactly matching the Nock specification.
 The largest jets in the system were formerly the compiler jets and that iteration of them has been removed because of mismatches and because their size made changes to both the Nock specification and the matching jet code difficult.

 There are other small issues with Curtis' Nock 4K: why bake in natural numbers and cons cells?
 Why make the assumption that equality is always structural